-Savi joined King’s College London in 2016 as the PPI Coordinator for the Collaboration for Leadership in Applied Health Research and Care (CLAHRC) South London, which in October 2019 became an Applied Research Collaboration (ARC).
+Savi joined King’s College London in 2016 as the Patient and Public Involvement (PPI) Coordinator for the Collaboration for Leadership in Applied Health Research and Care (CLAHRC) South London, which in October 2019 became an Applied Research Collaboration (ARC).
 This involves working with researchers, service users, carers and communities across a range of themes to enable research to better reflect the views, concerns and priorities of local people.
-Activities include supporting a network of researchers acting as PPI champions, strengthening partnership, helping to organise events such as an annual Active Involvement in Research Day and producing a PPI newsletter.
+Activities include taking forward the ARC’s involvement strategy and supporting a network of researchers acting as involvement champions, strengthening partnership, helping to organise events such as an annual Active Involvement in Research Day and producing an involvement newsletter.

 She has worked for many years in patient and public involvement in health and social care planning, delivery and research at local and national level, including knowledge mobilisation, policy work and community engagement, and before that as an outreach and development worker.
 She graduated in Chemical Engineering at University College London.